Spot risks early

 5. Format an email digest:

-Subject: "Sub-ID fraud digest, week ending {date}: {N} affiliates flagged"
+Subject: "Sub-ID traffic-quality digest, week ending {date}: {N} affiliates flagged"

 Body:

-- Top-line: N affiliates × M sub-ID slices flagged, $X potential payout exposure
+- Top-line: N affiliates and M sub-ID slices flagged, $X payout on those slices

 - Per affiliate block (ranked by total flagged-payout descending):